pedram114/BaseIdentity.AspNetCore/README.md

 # BaseIdentity.AspNetCore

-This is an application just for getting authentication and authorization.
+This web api application is for Authentication and Authorization which work with Json Web Token(JWT).
+Framework is .net core.
+The Authorization in this application is based on roles and roles can be defined by action and controller's names.